Informatievlaanderen/VSDS-LDES-E2E-testing/demos/031.nifi-workbench-components/README.md

     ```
 2. Verify GraphDB server with collection is available

     To verify the server is up and the collection is available, execute the following command.
-If it returns a 200 Code, everything is up and running.
+If it returns a HTTP code 200, everything is up and running.

     ```bash
-    curl -X GET --header 'Accept: text/plain' 'http://localhost:7200/repositories/observations/size'
+    curl -I --header 'Accept: text/plain' http://localhost:7200/repositories/observations/size
     ```

 3. [Logon to Apache NiFi](../../_nifi-workbench/README.md#logon-to-apache-nifi) user interface at http://localhost:8000/nifi and [create a workflow](../../_nifi-workbench/README.md#create-a-workflow) from the [provided workflow](./data/NiFi_Workbench_Components.json) and [start it](../../_nifi-workbench/README.md#start-a-workflow).